 Are you a Qlicksmart Safety Champion?

 A Safety Champion is an individual who has shown exceptional work or action to promote safety in their workplace.
-Having passion for safety for over 20 years, Qlicksmart is proud to announce the Qlicksmart Safety Champion Awards.
+Having passion for safety for over 20 years, Qlicksmart is proud to announce the Qlicksmart Safety Champion Awards for 2023.

 The Safety Champion Award is open to clinicians, corporate workers, students, inventors, and those that have had an impact on improving workplace safety.
 Over the years Qlicksmart has had success in improving and helping healthcare facilities keep safe.
 Because of this, we’d love to honour people that make the workplace a safer place.

 • The Qlicksmart Safety Champion Award committee will determine the winners.

 • Award Winners will be decided with criteria based on the individuals commitment to safety.